The Pitchforks of Duke University: History

 The Pitchforks began singing together in 1979 and was officially chartered as a Duke University student organization in 1981.
 The founding officers consisted of: Robert S. Clarke, Frank E. Block, James Bulleit, Elliott McCrory, and Kurt T. Uphoff.

 Dr. Benjamin F. Ward was asked to be faculty advisor of The Pitchforks in 1980.
 By its official chartering, Ward had become a full member, serving as their Music Director, a position which he held for four years.
 He sang with the group and formed friendships with many of its 200 alumni until his passing in 2013.
 Ward helped shape the music of The Pitchforks and integrate music traditions.
 Most notably, Ward began The Pitchforks' Gothic Christmas Show as a project which he directed, but the show has now been held annually for more than thirty years.
 Even since Ward's passing, the Pitchforks continue to put on the show to honor their mentor.

-The group has grown considerably over the past 30 years.
+The group has grown considerably in terms of repertoire over the past 30 years.
 At first, The Pitchforks primarily sang barbershop and traditional/folk music, such as country classic, "Carolina In My Mind" by James Taylor.
 As of 2019, their repertoire consists of a wide variety of music, spanning from old classics, such as The Beach Boys, to contemporary artists like Shawn Mendes and Ed Sheeran.
 Their rendition of "Fireflies" by Owl City won the CARA for Best Male Collegiate Arrangement in 2010.

 The Pitchforks perform frequently throughout the year, in dorms, around Duke's campus, and across the world.
 Most notably, The Pitchforks toured Mexico City in the Spring of 2019 and made live appearances on Mexican TV shows "Xe Bandamax" and "Montse y Joe".
+Most recently, The Pitchforks performed for Governor Pedro Pierluisi of Puerto Rico during their Spring 2024 tour of Puerto Rico.